gusevlab/stratAS/README.md

  > $OUT.counts
 ```

 For tumor data, local CNV-specific parameters are also estimated, and the `--inp_cnv` file must be provided with headers `CHR P0 P1` listing the boundaries of CNV regions.
+This file can additionally contain a `CNV` column listing the CNV estimate (centered to zero as in TCGA calls) for inclusion as a covariate in the final analysis.

 inference is then performed by running:
 ```